khronion/ns_utilities/README.md

 This is a repository for various one-off NationStates related python scripts.
-All tools are provided as-is under a GPLv3 license.
+All scripts are written in Python 3 and are provided as-is under a GPLv3 license.

 # Endorsement Graph